isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 respect to HA:

 -  ``this-server-name`` - is a unique identifier of the server within this HA setup.
-It must match with one of the servers specified within the ``peers`` list.
+It must match one of the servers specified within the ``peers`` list.

 -  ``mode`` - specifies an HA mode of operation.
 The currently supported modes are ``load-balancing`` and ``hot-standby``.